-- 1. Date on which the samples were taken. - 2.
+- 1. Date when samples were taken. - 2.
 Identification of the flock.
-As described in point 3 of this programme. - 3.
-Poultry population (breeding, laying, broiler, turkeys for fattening or breeding) - 4.
-Samples (specimen, number and weight or volume) which arrived at the laboratory and manner in which they were combined for analysis.
+(REGA, CAPITAL LETTER IDENTIFYING THE SHED, DATE ON WHICH THE BIRDS ENTERED THE SHED (format mmyyyy). - 3.
+Poultry population (breeders, layers, broilers, fattening or breeding turkeys) - 4.
+Samples (specimen, number and weight or volume) arriving in the laboratory and how these have been pooled for analysis.